kuanglab/GNTD/README.md

         │   │   └── tissue_positions_list.csv
         └── ...
 #### Protein-protein Interaction Data
 The current PPI networks can be downloaded from [Biograid](https://thebiogrid.org/).
-This example uses [human PPI network]() in [Biograd version 3.0](https://wiki.thebiogrid.org/doku.php/biogrid_tab_version_3.0).
-INSTRUCTION on how to process the BioGRID files.
+This example uses human PPI network in [Biograd version 4.x]().
+Download the BioGRID files and put the tab3 file under a folder for the PPI data.

 Running GNTD to get the imputed spatial transcriptomics data
 --------------------------------------------------------------------------------